saucecontrol/Brotli-IIS/readme.md

 The [HTTP RFC](https://tools.ietf.org/html/rfc7231#section-5.3.4) gives no specific guidance on how to choose from many `Accept-Encoding` values with the same priority, so it would be acceptable to return `br` content to those clients, but newer versions of IIS choose the first one (left to right) that matches one of the configured compression schemes.
 This means they won't choose `br` if either `gzip` or `deflate` compression is also enabled.

 One obvious solution is to disable `gzip` and `deflate` on your server so that `br` is the only match.
-However, because roughly 20% of Internet users (as of early 2018) are still using older web browsers that don't support Brotli, you will probably want to keep `gzip` enabled on your server to support compression for those clients, at least for a while longer.
+However, because roughly 15% of Internet users (as of mid-2018) are still using older web browsers that don't support Brotli, you will probably want to keep `gzip` enabled on your server to support compression for those clients, at least for a while longer.

 If you wish to leave both (or all three) schemes enabled, you must, therefore, take some action to force IIS to choose `br` when acceptable.
 To accomplish this, you can modify the `Accept-Encoding` header value on requests as they enter your IIS pipeline.
 The [IIS URL Rewrite Module](https://www.iis.net/downloads/microsoft/url-rewrite) makes this easy.